miketweaver/bsidesslc-hacker-challenges-2017/reversing_required/400_whos_got_a_handle_on_this/solution.md

 What do we enter in as the key?

-The title of the challenge is: `Who's got a handle on this?`, and the filename is `sean` backwards.
+The title of the challenge is: `Who's got a handle on this?`, the filename is `sean` backwards, and the picture is of Sean Jackson.
 So maybe [Sean Jackson's](https://twitter.com/74rku5) handle `74rku5`?

 Yes!